lheer/supervisor-go/README.md

 # supervisor-go

-supervisor-go is an application that allows to control UNIX processes.
+supervisor-go is an application that allows to control Unix processes.
 Think of it as a very simplified [supervisord](https://github.com/Supervisor/supervisor).
 It's configured via a simple TOML file.
-View the [examples](examples) folder for configuration examples and an overview of the supporte features.
+View the [examples](examples) folder for configuration examples.

+## Features

+- Start and monitor Unix processes
+- Restart on failure, max restart limits
+- Execution order: Start a process after another is running or has exited